arunbaruah/Anomaly_Detection_Transformer/README.md

-# Anomaly Detection from OS Logs using Transformer
+# Anomaly Detection from Logs using Transformer
 Anomaly detection from logs using Transformers implemented with Pytorch.

 A Pytorch implementation of log anomaly detection model using [Transformer](https://arxiv.org/pdf/1706.03762.pdf).
 Implementation is divided into Parsing and Anomaly Detection.